nodeloophole/nodeloophole.github.io/content.md

 note:
 This one sounds obvious, but there are a lot of little things that add up quickly.
-Things like doing internal tech support, attending meetings where the develop has no clear role or objective for attending,
+Things like doing internal tech support, attending meetings where the developer has no clear role or objective for attending,

 ---